The GC Tooth Mousse is a topical oral health product that contains calcium and phosphate, which helps in the remineralization of the tooth.

 It was first formed by Melbourne Dental School, University of Melbourne.
-Tooth Mousse contains the milk protein casein along with the minerals calcium and phosphate which are also very important part of the tooth itself.
+Tooth Mousse contains the milk protein casein along with the minerals calcium and phosphate which are also very important parts of the tooth itself.

 What Does Tooth Mousse Do?

 Tooth Mousse helps in the remineralization of your lost tooth structure.
-It is a remineralizing sugar free dental topical cream, containing bio-available calcium and phosphate.
+It is a remineralizing sugar-free dental topical cream, containing bio-available calcium and phosphate.
 It contains a complex of CPP-ACP (Recaldent™), which is the ideal delivery system for bio-available calcium and phosphate ions.

 CPP-ACP is a special milk-derived protein that can help replace lost minerals in the teeth.
 This makes the teeth stronger and helps protect them from decay and erosion.
 It delivers bio-available calcium and phosphate when your saliva is acidically-challenged by the normal digestive process.
 So, in cases of mild demineralization of the tooth, tooth mousse can help.